islamicity24/AmazonCity/Mod 5 CLab Migrating a Database to RDS Lab.md

 7. Test the café application.
   - Open a new browser tab and load the café application at `http://<public-ip-address>/cafe`.
-Note : Replace <public-ip-address> with the actual `IPv4 public IP address` of the _CafeServer_ instance.
+Note : Replace <public-ip-address> with the actual `public IPv4 IP address` of the _CafeServer_ instance.
   - Browse to the Menu page and test placing an order.
 To do this, change the quantity for at least one menu item to at least 1 and choose Submit Order.
 An Order Confirmation page should display, which indicates that the café website is working as intended.